 If you have taken a loan or have debt, you may know all about how interest works when borrowing money.
 The same concept can help you make sense of how it grows.

 Start with simple interest, which is the amount earned based on what you have to start with, known as the principal.
-For example, if you have $10,000 and earn a simple interest rate of 10% per year, you would get $1,000 in interest.
+For example, if the principal is $10,000 and you earn a simple interest rate of 10% per year, you would get $1,000 in interest.

 Compound interest is based on a combination of the amount you start with plus what you earn.
 The money made in the first year adds to your balance, and that total informs next year’s interest.
 Again, if you have credit card debt, you may already know how quickly compound interest can grow.
 Some credit cards compound monthly, or even daily, making it more difficult to get out of debt.

 How does compounding work to an investor’s advantage?
 In this case, if your investment of $10,000 earns 10% per year, the $1,000 you would make brings your balance to $11,000.
 The next year, if you earn 10% on that amount, you would earn $1,100.
 That is added to your balance, which increases how much you earn in the next year, and so on.

 Of course, if you are investing in stocks, that rate of return is not guaranteed.
 Your returns may be lower, or even negative, in some years.
 In other years, you may see even greater gains.

 The earnings can grow even more quickly if your investment is held in a tax-favored retirement account (one that isn’t taxed until you withdraw the money in retirement).
 Add in regular contributions and it’s easy to see why accounts like 401(k)s and individual retirement accounts can be powerful tools for saving.

 Smart investing is not magic or even tricky.
 History shows that the longer you stay invested, the more time your potential earnings get to compound and the greater your potential growth.
 That’s why financial professionals often recommend that the best time to start investing is as soon as you can.
 It’s also a great strategy to stay invested for the long term.